judeclark19/v-cell-2/v_cell_rebuild_plan.md

 - Stack moves (`tableauStack`) are only allowed when the moved slice is internally valid and contains **no face-down** cards.
 - Note: `getMovableRunLengths` is an internal/UI-helper and is not part of the public engine contract.

+Treat keyboard play as a core acceptance criterion for the web UI, not a later polish item.

 ---

 ## 9. Win, Auto-Complete, and Celebration